-1. Disclosure Counsel and City Attorney's office shall have confirmed to the Disclosure Coordinator that it has reviewed the Annual Report, that it appears to comply with the CDAs and that it is not aware of any material inaccuracies in the Annual Report.
+- 1. Disclosure Counsel and City Attorney's office shall have confirmed in writing to the Disclosure Coordinator that each has reviewed the Annual Report; and - 2.
+The members of the DPWG shall have confirmed, in writing or verbally at a DPWG or due diligence meeting, to the Disclosure Coordinator that they have reviewed the Annual Report and that they are not aware of any material inaccuracies or omissions in the Annual Report.